Bilalharoon/CodingAdventures/blog/_posts/dotnetCore/JwtAuth.md

 `version: 3.1`

-If you haven't read it, check out my article on [authenticating users](/2020/04/21/jwtauth/) before you read this.
+If you haven't read it, check out my article on [Registering users](/2020/04/21/RegisterUsers/) before you read this.
 Or don't, I can't tell you what to do.

 A JWT (Json Web Token) is a token generated from a secret key that holds information about the user that we can use to verify the token.